olivrverhelst/assignments/Lab1/README.md

 ### Opening the lab in VSCode

 To start this lab, please navigate to the Lab1 folder and open it in VSCode.
-When OmniSharp prompts you for which project to choose please select Lab1.sln.
+If OmniSharp prompts you for which project to choose please select Lab1.sln.
+You can also go to `View -> Command Palette` (Or the short cut for it), and type `OmniSharp: select project` and verify that Lab1.sln is selected.
 This will be the same for all the labs, choose the .sln file.

 There might by a description of the [folder structure](./FolderStructure.md) for Lab1.